Turn your knowledge into practice in a summer project with Europe's largest producer of renewable energy.

-We offer an annual summer project – a rewarding and exciting challenge over eight weeks where you get the opportunity to work on current and important topics in renewable energy, decarbonisation and electrification.
+We offer an annual summer project – a rewarding and exciting challenge where you get the opportunity to work on current and important topics in renewable energy, decarbonisation and electrification.
 The project offers a steep learning curve and an opportunity to develop skills that will make you better equipped for working life.

 How does it work?

 Each year, we recruit six to eight candidates with different academic and cultural backgrounds from Norwegian and international educational institutions.
 With close follow-up from our mentors, the team works together for eight weeks.
 Towards the end of the period, the group presents the project's results to Group management and the rest of the organisation.